willyfh/federated-learning-tensorflow/README.md

 # Reproducing Federated Learning
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ooufYAIuKVGVozLOR_WoQjjCmgAab2_W?usp=sharing)

-I reproduced the federated learning paper around the beginning of 2021.
+I reproduced some experiment results in the federated learning paper around the beginning of 2021.
 In this repository, I provided the implementation along with the reproduced results.

 **Paper**: McMahan, H. B. et al. “Communication-Efficient Learning of Deep Networks from Decentralized Data.”
 International Conference on Artificial Intelligence and Statistics (2016) > https://proceedings.mlr.press/v54/mcmahan17a/mcmahan17a.pdf